Exploration of Quantum Computer Power Side-Channels: Treat Model

-We assume the attacker is able to measure average power, and total energy, and collect power traces.
-As shown in Figure~\ref{fig_attack_taxonomy}, we assume the attacker has access to the qubit drive equipment.
-From the arbitrary waveform generators or the mixer, we assume the attacker can collect the power data.
+A similarly abled attacker is able to measure the mean power and total energy of an execution of a shot of a circuit.
+As shown in Figure~\ref{fig_attack_taxonomy}, we assume the attacker has access to the qubit drive equipment, from which the attacker can collect the power and energy data from the arbitrary waveform generators or the mixer.